 Consequently, since God is the universal good, and under this good both man and angel and all creatures are comprised, because every creature in regard to its entire being naturally belongs to God, it follows that from natural love angel and man alike love God before themselves and with a greater love.
 Otherwise, if either of them loved self more than God, it would follow that natural love would be perverse, and that it would not be perfected but destroyed by charity.
 (Ibid.)

-The key here is that each creature “belongs to” God on account of what it is, that means that each creature is for the sake of God the way a part of a substance is for the sake of the whole substance.
+Each creature “belongs to” God on account of what it is.
+That means that each creature is for the sake of God the way a part of a substance is for the sake of the whole substance.
 St Thomas further explains this in replying to an objection against the thesis that each creature loves God more than itself.
 The objection points out that each thing only loves those things that it is united to by nature:

 Such reasoning holds good of things adequately divided whereof one is not the cause of the existence and goodness of the other; for in such natures each loves itself naturally more than it does the other, inasmuch as it is more one with itself than it is with the other.
 But where one is the whole cause of the existence and goodness of the other, that one is naturally more loved than self; because, as we said above, each part naturally loves the whole more than itself: and each individual naturally loves the good of the species more than its own individual good.
 Now God is not only the good of one species, but is absolutely the universal good; hence everything in its own way naturally loves God more than itself.
 (Ibid. ad 1am)

-This means that the perfection that each creature desires consists in an ever greater likeness to the Creator.
-But that means that the perfection that they desire only ever exists in secondary way in themselves.
+The perfection that each creature desires consists in an ever greater likeness to the Creator.
+But that means that the perfection that they desire only ever exists in a secondary way in themselves.
 It exists fully only in God.
 Thus to love one’s “own” perfection means to love God more than oneself.
-Further, it means to love the intrinsic good of the universe, the order the whole which reflects God’s glory more than any one creature, more than one private good.
+Further, it means to love the intrinsic good of the universe, the order of the whole which reflects God’s glory more than any one creature, more than one’s private good.
 (In practice this means loving the peace of the Church, through which the order of creation is to be restored).
 And then it means loving the common good of the human species, the common good of the state, the common good of the family, and only then one’s own perfection qua individual.
 A less selfish philosophy could scarcely be conceived.